Nursing Home Wrongful Death Attorney

 There are some types of injuries and illnesses that, while not fatal on their own, can lead to severe and even life-threatening complications for nursing home residents who are in frail health.
 For example, a hip fracture is unlikely to cause death directly, but if it requires surgery and a postoperative wound is not managed properly, it can become infected and lead to sepsis.
 Nursing homes need to take responsibility for resident health and avoid these complications.

-What is a nursing home wrongful death claim in Alabama?
+What is a nursing home wrongful death lawsuit in Alabama?

 A wrongful death claim is a civil action seeking damages (financial compensation) for a death that was due to the wrongful act, omission, or negligence of another party (in this case, a nursing home or similar facility).